ArmadaDev25/DGameSite/README.md

 - Bulma

 ## Features
-- Ability to push data from other apps using a GameNet's REST API
+- Ability update game leaderboard data using a GameNet's REST API
 - Create a user account and store data connected to that user
 - Game Developers can register their game on the site by creating an account and creating a listing for their game
 - View the various games listed on the website as well as viewing details about the game